101companies/101worker/README.md

 To start a cycle of 101worker, you use the [top-level Makefile](Makefile) and its `%.run` rule.
 For example, to run the production configuration, you'd use `make production.run`.
 The logs will go into the `101logs` folder, it will not output anything interesting on your terminal.

 To get all output to your terminal (which you probably don't, because some modules are very noisy), you can use the `%.debug` rule instead.
-To run the production configuration that way, you'd you `make production.debug`.
+To run the production configuration that way, you'd use `make production.debug`.

 ## Run Only Select Module